-What is a Mic & Chipp Canoe Trip Like?
+What is a Canoe Trip like for my 7-10 year old?

-Mic & Chipp trips can be anywhere from an overnight to Linda or Owl Lake to a 7-day canoe trip across Algonquin.
+Our youngest's trips can be anywhere from an overnight to Linda or Owl Lakes to a 7-day canoe trip across Algonquin.
 Campers staying one week typically set out on an overnight with new friends from their group.
 Campers who stay 2 weeks are able to enjoy one longer trip (4-7 days) or two smaller trips (2-3 days).
 Campers who stay the 3 & 1/2 weeks may be able to set out on a longer trip, or up to 4 fantastic shorter canoe trips.

 All trips are staffed 1:2, with a capable and trained crew of 3 headmen, secondmen and CITs.

 The boys learn how to paddle, portage, set up and take down the campsite, and wallop.
 They spend their campsite free time in water play and exploring, catching fish, whittling, playing cards and campsite games, or just chilling out.

 THE LOWER KINGDOM - [ Lodge I, Lodge II West, Lodge II East, Tent 1 & Tent 2 ]

 "The Lodges" are rustic cabins along the southern shoreline of Pathfinder Island.
 Lodges accommodate 6-8 boys and 3 staff men.
 Senior counselors live in each Lodge, and two camp directors are in charge of the group.
-The older Chipps live in tents 1 & 2 with one other camper and two staff.
+The 9-10 year olds live in tents 1 & 2 with one other camper and two staff.

-A Mic-Chipp day includes lodge clean-up after the all-camp breakfast, followed by a morning of exploration, swim class and a sports period.
+Begins with a bell for flagpole and all-camp breakfast, followed by lodge clean-up, a morning of exploration, swim class and a sports period.
 Following lunch and a rest hour, they attend their favorite afternoon activities.
 Then comes free time- fishing, cards and tetherball!
-After Dinner, an evening program brings all age groups together for all-camp games and events, mixing Mic-Chipps with the big guys.
+After Dinner, an evening program brings all age groups together for all-camp games and events, mixing younger campers with the big guys.
 Evening free swim is a favorite, followed by call to quarters, when counselors read to the boys before lights out.